Abu Muslim al-Turkmani: Biography

 An ethnic Turkmen born in Tal Afar, Nineveh Governorate, al-Hiyali was an Iraqi Army Colonel under Saddam Hussein.
 According to documents discovered in Iraq, al-Hiyali was a lieutenant colonel in the Iraqi military's intelligence unit Istikhbarat (Directorate of General Military Intelligence), who also spent time as a Special Forces officer in the Special Republican Guard right up until the US-led 2003 invasion of Iraq.
 He also fought in the Gulf War prior to his dismissal from the Iraqi Army after US forces arrived, and later joined Sunni insurgents to fight the Americans.
 He was later made the deputy leader of ISIL in Iraq on 8 April 2013.
 Like other ISIL leaders, al-Turkmani spent time in a US prison in Iraq, specifically Camp Bucca.
-During Ba'ath rule, he practiced a Sufi-leaning form of moderate Islam before being radicalised.
+During Ba'ath rule, he practiced a Sufi-leaning form of moderate Islam before being radicalised into Salafism.

-However, according to an obituary for deputy leader Abu Ali al-Anbari published by ISIS after his death, al-Hiyali had actually been radicalized and recruited by al-Anbari who had been preaching Islamic extremism in and around Tel Afar in the mid to late 1990s.
-The biography states that al-Hiyali had renounced his loyalty to Saddam Hussein and rejected Ba'athism and left the Iraqi army to join Abu Ali al-Anbari in pledging allegiance to Ansar al-Islam, providing important logistical aid and training to jihadist networks.
+However, according to an obituary for deputy leader Abu Ali al-Anbari published by ISIS after his death, al-Hiyali had actually been radicalized and recruited by al-Anbari who had been preaching Salafi jihadism in and around Tel Afar in the mid to late 1990s.
+The biography states that al-Hiyali had renounced his loyalty to Saddam Hussein and rejected Ba'athism and left the Iraqi army to join Abu Ali al-Anbari in pledging allegiance to Ansar al-Islam, providing important logistical aid and training to jihadist networks in northeastern Iraq.
 This would mean that al-Hiyali was a jihadist long before the US-led invasion of Iraq.
-This close association between Abu Ali al-Anbari and al-Hiyali would endure during their jihadist career, with Abu Muslim eventually leaving Ansar al-Islam and joining Jama'at al-Tawhid wal-Jihad (which subsequently became Al-Qaeda in Iraq) around 2003 when Al-Qaduli (Abu Ali al-Anbari) did so after spending time with Zarqawi.
+This close association between Abu Ali al-Anbari and al-Hiyali would endure during their jihadist careers, with Abu Muslim eventually leaving Ansar al-Islam and joining Jama'at al-Tawhid wal-Jihad (which subsequently became Al-Qaeda in Iraq) around 2003 when Al-Qaduli (Abu Ali al-Anbari) did so after spending time with Zarqawi.